alensiljak/cashier/README.md

 https://cashier.alensiljak.ml/

-Is a PWA GUI companion application for [Ledger](https://ledger-cli.org).
-It can be used for entering transactions or viewing balances.
-The entered transactions can be exported and the accounts and balances can be imported from Ledger output.
+Is a PWA GUI companion application for [Ledger-cli](https://ledger-cli.org).
+It is to be used for entering transactions or viewing balances.
+The entered transactions are to be exported and the accounts and balances would initially be imported from Ledger output.

 This is the Cashier project implemented as a Progressive Web Application.

 ## Development

-Run the dev server `parcel index.html` or `parcel index.html --open` to open the browser.
+Run the dev server `yarn serve` and open the browser on port 8080.
-Or `npm run dev`.
+This will run the vue cli service.

 ## Packaging

-Build with `parcel build index.html` or `npm run build`.
+Build with `yarn build`.

 ## Deployment